To start reading with no spoilers at all, head over here.

 Hitodama (Hee-toh-dah-muh) is a web novel for adults and middle grade kids.
 It originated as an amateur video game I developed years ago, and since then has evolved into something much bigger than I originally expected.
 It’s a spooky story that incorporates elements from both Japanese and European folklore.

-New chapters release every Thursday.
-I’d be delighted if you stick around, read the book, and look forward to the updates.
+I’d be delighted if you stick around and read the book.
 Thanks for reading.

 Credit to Ether for the header images.